Skip to main content

 Setting up your development environment

 In order to implement transformations through derivations, you’ll need to set up your development environment.
-You’ll need a text editor and flowtcl, the CLI-tool for Flow installed on your machine.
+You’ll need a text editor and flowctl, the CLI-tool for Flow installed on your machine.
 Check out the docs page on installation instructions.

 Before continuing, sign in to the Estuary Flow dashboard, make sure you enable access to the Wikipedia demo.
-Using flowtcl, quickly verify you are able to view the demo collections used in this guide.
+Using flowctl, quickly verify you are able to view the demo collections used in this guide.

 Execute the below command to display the documents in the demo/wikipedia/recentchange-sampled collection:

-::note This collection is a 3% sample of the enormous demo/wikipedia/recentchange collection which contains millions of documents.
-Since the purpose of this tutorial is to demonstrate a proof of concept, we avoid publishing a derivation that processes hundreds of gigabytes of data. :::
+This collection is a 3% sample of the enormous demo/wikipedia/recentchange collection which contains millions of documents.
+Since the purpose of this tutorial is to demonstrate a proof of concept, we avoid publishing a derivation that processes hundreds of gigabytes of data.

 flowctl collections read --collection demo/wikipedia/recentchange-sampled --uncommitted